 Bukit Panjang Bus Interchange is an Integrated Transport Hub (ITH) located at Bukit Panjang, serving residential areas around Bukit Panjang, Cashew, Teck Whye and Yew Tee.

-The interchange is the eighth air-conditioned bus interchange in Singapore, integrated within the the Hillion Mall and Hillion Residences, and seamlessly connected to Bukit Panjang MRT/LRT station.
+The interchange is the ninth air-conditioned bus interchange in Singapore, integrated within the Hillion Mall and Hillion Residences, and seamlessly connected to Bukit Panjang MRT/LRT station.
 Nearby public amenities include the Bukit Panjang Plaza, Junction 10 and Senja-Cashew Community Centre.

 The interchange is expected to open later in 2017.